 Qualify Leads Better With Predictive Lead Scoring

-It can be frustrating to spend time on prospects that don’t result in sales.
+It can be frustrating for marketing and sales teams to spend time on prospects that don’t result in sales.
 That’s because not all prospects are qualified leads.
 Hence, your sales team needs to ask important lead qualification questions.

 Developing a Predictive Lead Scoring Model